fametrano/fametrano.github.io/_posts/2018-10-11-Not-a-blockchain.md

 time-stamped.
 So, despite landing on a legitimate web page, whatever has been notarized on the blockchain and is displayed on the web page can be false.
-You can order pizzas via email, but it cannot be delivered by email.
+You can order pizza via email, but it cannot be delivered by email.

 Finally, if https is not used, if the notarizations are not signed, if a non-bitcoin blockchain is used, all these details do compromise the